 - Refine your hunting gear choices after each trip.

 - Stay clean.
 Dirty fabrics do not perform as well; dirty skin can get infected; and dirty hunters are easily smelled by animals.
 Learn how to wash your hunting clothes.

 - Keep more layers with you than you’ll think you’ll need in your pack.

 - Be bold, go cold.
 If you’re going to be active, start off with lighter layers and use your body heat to warm up.

-- The body produces heat by burning the calories input.
-It also takes water to digest and sweating loose water, so stay hydrated.
+- The body produces heat by burning the calories we put into it.
+It also takes water to digest and we lose water through sweating, so stay hydrated.

 About the Author: Everett Headley is an outdoor writer and educator.
 He was raised hunting and fishing in Montana.
 He lives in the Bitterroot with his Chesapeake Bay retriever, Cane, and his peregrine falcon, Freyja.
-You can find more of his work at www.406.life, on Instagram @everettheadley and his podcast Venery and Veritas.
+You can find more of his work at www.406.life, on Instagram @everettheadley, and his podcast Elevate the Hunt.